 |Example||Crystalline form of pure Silicon and Germanium.||Impurity like As, Sb, P, In, Bi, Al etc. are dopped with Germanium and Silicon atom.|

-Intrinsic Semiconductor is a pure form of the semiconductor as there is no addition of impurity takes place.
+Intrinsic Semiconductor is a pure form of the semiconductor as here no addition of impurity takes place.
 An example of intrinsic semiconductors is Silicon (Si) and Germanium (Ge).

 Difference Between Intrinsic and Extrinsic Semiconductor

-- The density of electrons and holes in the intrinsic semiconductor is same, i.e. the number of free electrons present in the conduction band is equal to the number of holes in the valence band.but in the case of extrinsic semiconductor the number of electrons and holes are not equal.
+- The density of electrons and holes in the intrinsic semiconductor is same, i.e. the number of free electrons present in the conduction band is equal to the number of holes in the valence band.
+But in the case of extrinsic semiconductors, the number of electrons and holes are not equal.
 In a p-type semiconductor, the holes are in excess and n-type semiconductor the number of electrons is greater than the number of holes.

 - The electrical conductivity of an intrinsic semiconductor is low, whereas in extrinsic semiconductor the electrical conductivity is high.